Saving & Spending Travel

 2. Join a loyalty program

 American Airlines’ frequent flyer program, AAdvantage, is free to join, and you can rack up some serious American Airlines miles if you’re a frequent traveler.
-In addition to getting five miles per dollar spent on airfare with your basic membership, you can earn Loyalty Points for eligible flights on American or Oneworld Alliance partners.
+AAdvantage members earn five miles per dollar spent on airfare with a basic membership.
+You also earn Loyalty Points for eligible flights on American or Oneworld Alliance partners.

-These can help you achieve elite status, which makes you eligible for benefits like free bags.
-You’ll need to achieve AAdvantage Gold status or oneworld Ruby status to get your first checked bag free.
-The higher your elite status in these programs, the more baggage benefits you'll typically get.
-For instance, you'll get three checked bags free with AAdvantage Executive Platinum Pro or oneworld Emerald status.
+The loyalty points help you achieve elite status, which makes you eligible for benefits like free bags.
+You’ll need to achieve AAdvantage Gold status (40,000 loyalty points) to get your first checked bag free.
+The higher your elite status in these programs, the more baggage benefits you'll receive.
+For instance, you'll get three checked bags free with AAdvantage Platinum Pro status, but it requires 125,000 loyalty points.

 3. Buy a premium ticket